arun143143/hate-spech-detection-using-machine-learning/README.md

 * YouTube videos are searched and downloaded using a YouTube crawler
 * Videos are searched using the 'search by keyword' function provided by YouTube Data API
 * Searched videos are downloaded using Pytube library
-* Each video is labeled as Normal or Hateful (Racist, Sexist)
+* Each video is labelled as Normal or Hateful (Racist, Sexist)

 ### Language Used:
 * Python